AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/imaging-faq.md

 <!-- As mentioned earlier, Smart Imaging supports only JPEG and PNG image formats.
 For other formats, you need to append the `bfc=off` modifier to the URL as described earlier. -->

-Also, see [Am I eligible to use Smart Imaging?](#am-i-eligible-to-use-smart-imaging) to understand pre-requisites for Smart Imaging.

 ## Does Smart Imaging working with HTTPS?
 How about HTTP/2? {#does-smart-imaging-working-with-https-how-about-http}

 Smart Imaging works with images delivered over HTTP or HTTPS.
 In addition, it also works over HTTP/2.